Robotxm/AutoXduNCovReport/README.md

         dotnet run -- ${{ secrets.FUNCTION }} -u ${{ secrets.USERNAME }} -p "${{ secrets.PASSWORD }}" ${{ secrets.CAMPUS }} -k ${{ secrets.SCKEY }}
 ```

-`workflow_dispatch` allows you to run workflow manually.
-To do this, go to Actions, click 'Auto NCov Report' in the left panel and 'Run workflow' in the right. `schedule` allows the workflow to be run at a certain time.

-If you want to specify another time different from the default value, you can modify `cron: '0 0,4,10 * * *'`.
-This field supports cron expression.
+The line `- cron: '0 0,4,10 * * *'` specify the scheduled time.
 Notice that GitHub uses time zone UTC, so you need substract 8 hours from the desired time if you want to use time zone UTC+8. `0 0,4,12 * * *` represents that the task will run at 8:00 UTC+8 (0:00 UTC), 12:00 UTC+8 (8:00 UTC) and 18:00 UTC+8 (10:00 UTC) everyday.

-You can also specify any other time you like.
+If you want to specify another time different from the default value, you can modify the `cron` field (the content within quotes).
+It supports cron expressions.

-Save and commit the workflow.
-Then you can try to run manually and check the result.
+After finishing all modification, Save and commit the workflow.

-### Switch between daily information and daily 3-time information

-Normally, we are required to submit daily 3-time information on campus and submit daily information at home.
-Just change the value of secret `FUNCTION` following the instructions in 'Create secrets' section and the change will be applied next time the workflow is triggered.

 ## Notice